JEETBANDYOPADHYAY/Sustainable_Agriculture/README.md

 AICTE Internship [EduNet Foundation]
 Its contains the Week-wise Assignment of the Internship.

-I have uploaded the Frontend and Backend Part in the GitHub Repo Check It Once !!!
+I have uploaded the Frontend and Backend Part in the GitHub Repo <br>
+Check It Once !!!